hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileGetInfoQuery"></a>

 ### FileGetInfoQuery
- Get all of the information about a file, except for its contents.
-When a file expires, it no longer exists, and there will be no info about it, and the fileInfo field will be blank.
-If a transaction or smart contract deletes the file, but it has not yet expired, then the fileInfo field will be non-empty, the deleted field will be true, its size will be 0, and its contents will be empty.
-Note that each file has a FileID, but does not have a filename.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |